Privacy Policy

 Data retention

 Data is retained for as long as your account exists.
-Deleting your account removes all associated data within 30 days.
+Deleting your account removes all associated data — including photos, audio, locations, and any third-party processor records keyed to your account — within 30 days.

 Children